Monisankarnath/expo-video-cache/README.md

 A highly efficient, local proxy server for caching **HLS (HTTP Live Streaming)** video content on iOS.

 This module is designed to work as an add-on for [`expo-video`](https://docs.expo.dev/versions/latest/sdk/video/).
-While `expo-video` (and the underlying AVPlayer/ExoPlayer) handles standard `.mp4` caching and Android caching natively, iOS requires a local proxy to effectively cache HLS streams (`.m3u8`, `.ts`, fMP4) for offline playback.
+While `expo-video` (and the underlying AVPlayer/ExoPlayer) handles standard `.mp4` caching and HLS caching in Android natively, iOS requires a local proxy to effectively cache HLS streams (`.m3u8`, `.ts`, `fMP4`) for offline playback.

 ## ❓ Why use this?